J-DubApps/Blog/content/posts/2024/Working-With-or-For/Working-For-Julian.md

 - **Serving Others**.
 I lead by pu-ng the welfare of the team first.
 I have a service-oriented mindset to ensure the well-being (and, thus, eﬀec?veness) of my reports, which leads to higher morale and beAer performance.
-Eﬀec?ve leaders make sure the work is done, yet they also priori?ze empathy, understanding the needs, challenges, and perspec?ves of their team members.
+Eﬀec?ve leaders make sure the work is done, yet they also priori?ze empathy, understanding the needs, challenges, and perspectives of their team members.
 This allows leaders to build stronger rela?onships and inspire loyalty. <br />

 - **Coach mode**.
 While I put a big value on being a Servant Leader, some?mes managed reports need a diﬀerent approach at crunch-?me.
-I help reports create a plan of aAack on a problem or task, to meet the challenge.
-This also means demonstra?ng values such as integrity, resilience, and hard work, which sets a standard for others to follow.
-I call this method “coach mode” because I am leading on the field (working tasks) and resolving performance issues that I see as-they-happen.
+I help reports create a plan of aAack on a problem or task, to meet a challenge.
+This also means demonstra?ng values such as integrity, resilience, and hard work, which sets a standard for others.
+I call this “coach mode” because I am leading on the field (working tasks) with the team, and resolving performance issues that I see as-they-happen.
 Team leaders who can pivot to “coach mode” foster a culture where people feel secure, valued, and mo?vated, leading to a more cohesive high-performing team. <br />